- Community

 This is the website for Emergency Management Otago which includes information about different types of emergency, and how to be prepared at home, work and school.

-Community Response Plans are developed by Emergency Management Otago in partnership with local communities to help prepare for a range of emergency situations.
+Community Resilience Guides are developed by Emergency Management Otago in partnership with local communities to help prepare for a range of emergency situations.
 They include helpful planning templates, plan activation processes, maps, emergency operation centre information and much more.

 The Get Ready website is full of resources and information about how you can make sure you and your family are prepared for a disaster.